dascritch/cpu-audio/INSTALL.md

 How-to install
 ==============

+Copy [`dist/cpu-audio.html`](dist/cpu-audio.html) file on your website.

-Simply put `<link rel="import" href="./cpu-audio.html" type="text/html">` in the head of your html page. (eventually include webcomponentjs for polyfill).
+Simply put `<link rel="import" href="./cpu-audio.html" type="text/html">` in the head of your html page. (eventually include webcomponentjs for polyfill.
+You may have to change CSP settings).

 Then encapsulate `<audio control>` with `<cpu-audio>`.